 Dayyan Eng (known as Wu Shixian to audiences in China) is a Chinese-American writer-director with a distinguished international background.
 He studied film in the US and transferred to the prestigious Beijing Film Academy where he finished his undergraduate studies in directing.
 Starting his career directing TV commercials for the Asian and global market, Eng first won recognition at Venice, Sundance and Cannes film festivals for his short film Bus 44, and for his debut feature film, the acclaimed cult-hit Chinese romantic-comedy Waiting Alone.
 This made Eng the first American to direct a Chinese feature film.
 He also became the first foreign member of the China Film Director’s Guild, and made history as the first foreign director to have a film nominated for “Best Picture” at the Chinese academy awards.
 Eng is continually listed as a favorite amongst the “post-80s” generation in audience polls and critics lists in China, and was regarded as “one of the top directors’ to watch in China” according to Variety.
 Eng followed up with the genre-bending dramedy Inseparable, which he wrote, produced and directed.
 The film premiered at the 2011 Pusan Int’l Film Festival and stars Daniel Wu and Oscar-winner Kevin Spacey -- who became the first Hollywood actor to star in a fully Chinese-financed film.
 Inseparable, which also co-stars Gong Beibi, Yan Ni, and Peter Stormare, was named as one of The Wall Street Journal’s Top 10 Most Notable Asian Films of the Year.
 In 2017, Eng returned to his comedy roots with an indie film (co-written by Justin Malen) Wished, which debuted in third place at the Chinese box office -- behind Transformers 5 and a Chinese action film -- went on to beat market expectations and gross RMB$70 million.
 Wished had the highest audience scores (averaging 8.0/10) for local comedies released that summer and gained a total of 100,000,000 paid views across the top three online movie platforms in just over two weeks in China.
-The fantasy-comedy starring Xia Yu, Yan Ni, K-pop star Victoria Song along with cameos from China’s biggest names including Daniel Wu, Wang Baoqiang, Bao Bei-Er et al, went on to win a Golden Angel award at the 2017 Chinese American Film Festival and was an official selection at the 37th Hawaii International Film Festival.
-Eng divides his time between Beijing and Los Angeles and is repped by DMG in the US.
+The fantasy-comedy stars Xia Yu, Yan Ni, K-pop singer Victoria Song along with cameos from China's biggest names including Daniel Wu, Wang Baoqiang, Bao Bei-Er, et al. Wished went on to win a Golden Angel Award at the 2017 Chinese American Film Festival, and Best Fantasy Film and Best Director awards (in addition to wins in several other major categories, including Best Actor/Actress, Best Editing, Best VFX) at the 2018 Los Angeles Film Awards and New York Film Awards.
+It was an official selection at the 37th Hawaii International Film Festival.
+Eng divides his time between Beijing and Los Angeles.

 In 2015, Eng was invited to be on the five-member jury of the prestigious China Film Director’s Guild Awards.
 In 2007, Eng was invited to direct the first-ever opening short for the Chinese academy awards.
 He got some of Asia’s biggest stars, Ziyi Zhang, Liu Ye and Ge You, to spoof the action-movie genre in a humorous send-up on national TV in China.